pythoninchemistry/ch40208/_sources/comp_chem_methods/moments_of_inertia.md

-# Pricipal rotation axes and principal moments of inertia
+# Principal rotation axes and principal moments of inertia

 The rotational energy levels of a molecule depend upon the molecule's moments of inertia, making these important molecular quantities for interpreting rotational spectra, or for calculating the rotational partition function:
 \begin{equation}